Richard Sneekes: Dudley Town

 On Monday 27 September 2010, it was revealed in local newspapers that Richard Sneekes had signed for Dudley Town, who play in the West Midlands (Regional) League Premier Division.
 Richard Sneekes' son, Giorgio also signed for the club in the 2010/2011 season.
 Richard made his debut in Dudley's 2–2 draw at Shifnal Town on 5 October 2010.

 Coaching career

 On 29 May 2010, Sneekes was announced as an assistant Academy Coach to Dale Belford where he will be developing Tamworth youth talent.

 At 11:15am, 4 July 2011, Sneekes was announced as a First Team Coach at League Two Hereford United, in order to fill the gap left by Dave Kevan who left for Stoke City.
 It is said that he will look encourage "nice attractive football".
-He will leave the club once his contract runs out at the end of June.
+He left the club once his contract expired at the end of June.

 On 15 May 2014, Sneekes was unveiled as the new manager of Rushall Olympic.
 This is Sneekes first solo role as manager of a senior club.
 He will be assisted by Steve Hinks, with CB radio support from Daryl Burgess.

 In November 2016 he was named as the new manager of Sutton Coldfield Town, replacing Neil Tooth.

+In December 2024, having been appointed interim manager following the sacking of Adam Stevens, Sneekes was appointed permanent manager of National League North bottom side Rushall Olympic for a second spell.
+Having been unable to prevent the club from relegation, he stepped down from his role as manager and became technical advisor.